CefasRepRes/MHWCS_warning/README.md

 ## MHWCS_warning GitHub repository

-**MHWCS_functions.py**

-- functions that are applied to created MHW and MCCs products
+**MHWCS_functions.py** - functions that are applied to created MHW and MCCs products

-**Ostia_heatwaves_coldspells.ipynb**

-- a jupyter notebook that runs the functions from MHWCS_functions.py on the Cefas Data Cube Viewer Server
+**Ostia_heatwaves_coldspells.ipynb** - a jupyter notebook that runs the functions from MHWCS_functions.py on the Cefas Data Cube Viewer Server

-**climatology_percentile.py**

-- a script that reads sea surface temperature data and calculates 10th or 90th percentile climatology
+**climatology_percentile.py** - a script that reads sea surface temperature data and calculates 10th or 90th percentile climatology

+**xcube_webapi.R** - an R script to access data from the Cefas Data Cube through API

+**xcube_api.ipynb** - an Python script to access data from the Cefas Data Cube through API

 ## Reference